 Biofiltration systems are designed primarily as BMPs for addressing stormwater quality.
-Although biofiltration systems will provide some attenuation of peak flows, they will most likely not provide sufficient storage capacity to meet County or SWFWMD water quantity control criteria.
+Although biofiltration systems will provide some attenuation of peak flows, they will most likely not provide sufficient storage capacity to meet County or SWFWMD water quantity control criteria (as written in SWFWMD ERP handbook volume 2).